Additional Resources

 What is the Process for Applying to Participate in the Pilot Program?

-What Can Schools or Libraries Expect after Applying?
+What Can Schools or Libraries Expect after Being Selected as a Participant?

-Applicants selected to participate in the Pilot Program will be announced by Public Notice.
-The Public Notice will provide additional information regarding next steps, including the process for soliciting bids and procuring desired cybersecurity services and equipment.
-After participants complete a competitive bidding process, they will submit requests for services and, upon approval, they will receive a Funding Commitment Decision Letter (FCDL) approving or denying their funding requests.
+Applicants selected to participate in the Pilot Program were announced in a Public Notice released on January 16, 2025.
+The Public Notice provides additional information regarding next steps, including the process for soliciting bids and procuring desired cybersecurity services and equipment.
+After participants complete a competitive bidding process, they will submit requests for services and equipment and, upon approval, they will receive a Funding Commitment Decision Letter (FCDL) approving or denying their funding requests.

-Once an FCDL is issued and the delivery of services has started, participants and service providers may submit requests for reimbursement from the Pilot Program.
-If necessary, participants can request reimbursement and request certain changes to their funding requests from the Universal Service Administrative Company (USAC), the Pilot Program administrator.
+Once the Pilot FCC Form 471 is reviewed and processed, an FCDL is issued, and the delivery of services/equipment has started, participants and service providers may submit requests for reimbursement.
+The applicant is required to pay their non-discounted share of costs of the eligible cybersecurity services and equipment to their service provider before the Pilot participant or service provider may submit requests for reimbursement to the Universal Service Administrative Company (USAC), the administrator of the Pilot Program.
+If necessary, participants can request certain post-commitment changes to their funding requests from USAC, the Pilot Program administrator.

-What is the Commission Doing to Protect Against Waste, Fraud, and Abuse in the Pilot?
+What is the Commission Doing to Protect Against Potential Waste, Fraud, and Abuse in the Pilot?

 FCC References